lukason2025/Smart-Energy-Simulator/README.md

 ### 11.1.
 Methodology Shift (Optimization -> Simulation)
 Initially, I approached this as a mathematical optimization problem (like Linear Programming) to minimize total costs.
 However, defining decision variables for every hour and formulating complex constraints made the implementation difficult and reduced code transparency.
 Therefore, I shifted the design to a **Scenario-based Simulation** method.
 I collected actual Taiwan TOU rates and solar data to build the environment and directly implemented the battery difference equation and cost accumulation logic to improve code clarity and explainability.

 ### 11.2.
-Logic Refinement: Discharge Limit
+Logic Refinement: Discharge Limit (Deficit-Only, No Battery Export)
 While testing Strategy B (Price Optimization), I discovered a critical inefficiency.
-The initial logic was set to discharge at maximum power unconditionally during **high-price semi-peak periods** (>4.0 NTD).
-However, this depleted the battery too early, leaving no power when actually needed, or wasted energy by exporting it to the grid unnecessarily.
+The initial logic could discharge too aggressively during **high-price (semi-peak) periods**, depleting the battery early or causing unnecessary export.
 To solve this, I added a constraint: **"Discharge covers only the household power deficit"** (`P_dis = min(deficit, ...)`).
-Additionally, I added an explicit condition (`net_load > 0`) in the high-price discharge branch to prevent a bug where forced discharge could occur even when PV surplus exists (which made surplus energy appear to “disappear” in the balance).
+This modification aligns the model with realistic residential BESS operation (backup and cost-saving) rather than merchant export.

 ### 11.3.
+Bug Fix (Prevent Surplus-Time Forced Discharge)
+A specific bug was identified in Strategy B: if the code forced discharge whenever `curr_price > 4.0`, it could trigger even when `net_load <= 0` (PV surplus).
+This could create an “energy disappearing” behavior in the accounting.
+I fixed this by adding an explicit condition:
+* `elif curr_price > 4.0 and net_load > 0:`
+This ensures forced discharge happens only when there is a real household deficit.

+### 11.4.
 Scenario Selection (Winter Scenario)
 Choosing the seasonal scenario required engineering judgment.
 Summer and Winter have vastly different peak load times and solar generation hours.
 I selected **December (Winter)** as it is most relevant to the current season.
 Since winter has shorter daylight hours and less generation, energy is scarce, making efficient management crucial.
 This characteristic of the winter scenario resulted in clearer performance differences between Strategy A and Strategy B compared to a summer scenario.

-### 11.4.
+### 11.5.
 Sensitivity Analysis for Variable Expansion
 Beyond single-condition simulation, I wanted to understand how the system's key hardware variable, **'Battery Capacity (E_max),'** affects the results.
 To achieve this, I added a `for` loop at the end of the main logic to iterate through capacities of `[5, 8, 10, 12, 15]` kWh.
 I built an automated test bench that not only changes the capacity but also automatically adjusts the initial SOC ratio (maintaining 50%), allowing for a quantitative analysis of economic trends based on battery size.

-### 11.5.
-Physical Modeling Corrections
+### 11.6.
+Physical Modeling Corrections (Efficiency + Unit Consistency)
-In the initial implementation, I used an ideal model without considering energy conversion losses, but confirmed that this led to significant discrepancies from real physical phenomena.
-Considering that actual batteries do not store or output 100% of input energy, I applied an average Li-ion battery efficiency (**eta = 0.95**).
-I modified the equations to multiply efficiency during charging and divide by efficiency during discharging to reflect thermodynamic losses.
-Additionally, to clearly link Power (kW), Energy (kWh), and Time (h), I applied a time variable `DT=1.0` to all integration formulas, ensuring numerical and physical consistency.
+In the initial implementation, I used an ideal model without considering conversion losses, but confirmed that this led to discrepancies from real battery behavior.
+Based on Tesla Powerwall 2 datasheet (Round Trip Efficiency 90%), I applied `eta = 0.95` (one-way, approximated by `sqrt(0.90)`).
+I modified the equations to multiply efficiency during charging and divide by efficiency during discharging.
+Additionally, I applied `DT=1.0` consistently so that Power (kW) × Time (h) = Energy (kWh) is preserved in all updates.

 ---